carbon198/esphome-mideaXYE-rs485/README.md

 This project will allow you to wirelessly communicate with your Midea AC unit via the XYE terminals.
 These terminals are normally used for communication with a Central Controller Module (CCM) but the data has been reverse engineered (https://codeberg.org/xye/xye).
 I initially used the code from bunicutz project https://github.com/Bunicutz/ESP32_Midea_RS485/tree/main, but as of ESPHome 2025.2.0 custom components are no longer supported and that code does not work.
 This project doesn't use custom components, just several lambda functions and a header file.
 I'm not a C++ developer, so forgive me if the code isn't very elegant.
 It gets the job done though!

+# NOTE
+For some reason when this boots, it will set your unit to OFF.
+Just remember that every time you upload new code or restart the ESP device it will probably turn off your AC.
+I am working to add a few globals that save the states of things and restore from flash, then set the variables and send a new command to restore settings.
+But haven't done this yet.

 # ESP32-based setup
 ## Hardware
 1. ESP32 device